splunk/public-o11y-docs/gdi/private-connectivity/aws-privatelink.rst

   * API
   * Stream

-* AWS source account region.
-Must be one of the regions listed in :ref:`aws-source-regions`.
+* AWS source account region: It must be one of the regions listed in :ref:`aws-source-regions`.

-* Splunk Observability AWS account region.
-Must be one of the regions listed in :ref:`aws-privatelink-service-names`.
+* Splunk Observability AWS account region: It must be one of the regions listed in :ref:`aws-privatelink-service-names`.

 .. note::

-  The following applies:

     * If you're setting up same-region PrivateLink connectivity, your AWS source account region is the same as the Splunk Observability AWS account region.